 Our setting recognises parents as the first and most important educators of their children.
 All of the staff see themselves as partners with parents in providing care and education for their child.
-There are many ways in which parents take part in making the setting a welcoming and stimulating place for children and parents, such as: exchanging knowledge about their children's needs, activities, interests and progress with the staff; sharing their own special interests with the children; helping to provide, make and look after the equipment and materials used in the children's play activities; taking part in events and informal discussions about the activities in which the setting takes part; and building friendships with other parents in the setting.
-In addition, parents who have particular questions or concerns are encouraged to arrange a personal appointment with the owner - Sharon Willoughby.
-All parents are welcome to visit with us at some time during the term.
+There are many ways in which parents take part in making the setting a welcoming and stimulating place for children and parents, such as: exchanging knowledge about their children's needs, activities, interests and progress with the staff; sharing their own special interests with the children; helping to provide, make and look after the equipment and materials used in the children's play activities; taking part in events and informal discussions about the activities and curriculum provided by the setting;! joining in community activities in which the setting takes part; and building friendships with other parents in the setting.